-On initiation of the Deep Dive Review, the GCA will consult with the delivery agency and then draft Terms of Reference and appoint the Review Team.
-The delivery agency should collate project documentation and coordinate interviewees.
+On initiation of the Review, the GCA will draft the Terms of Reference and appoint the Review Team.
+The delivery agency uses this time to collate project documentation and coordinate interviewees.
 The Review commences with the release the project documents to the Review Team.
-This is followed by the project briefing, site visit (if required) and interviews.
+This is followed by the project briefing and site visit, and interviews.